How to reduce ecommerce cart abandonment

 Clear communication is crucial for reducing cart abandonment.
 It bolsters customer confidence and minimises confusion on the checkout page.

 Begin with precise product descriptions and product images to preempt questions and alleviate buyer uncertainty.
-Display all costs, shipping options, and delivery fees upfront to avoid last-minute surprises.
+Display all costs, including taxes, shipping options, and delivery fees upfront to avoid last-minute surprises.
 Remember, unexpected costs are the biggest single reason for cart abandonment.

 3. Optimise for mobile shopping

-There’s no doubt that mobile shopping is now the default online shopping method.
+There’s no doubt that mobile is now the default online shopping method.
 In fact, 38% of Britons say they participate in mobile shopping every day.
-If you don't optimise checkout for mobile, you’re missing out on potential revenue.
-While you’ll likely be aware of the need for a smooth mobile offering, there are still common pitfalls — including the payment experience — that let your overall customer journey down.
+If you don't optimise your checkout for mobile, you’re missing out on potential revenue.

 Ensure your checkout is responsive, adapting to different screen sizes and orientations.
 To facilitate ease of navigation on smaller screens, consider simplifying the checkout design: use a clean layout with large buttons and readable text.
 Streamline checkout by reducing the number of steps and required fields.